prem9910/college-leave-system/README.md

+### Note : There are so many thing to change in this project

 # NSTI Leave System

 The NSTI Leave System is a web-based application developed to streamline the leave management process for staff and students of the National Skill Training Institute (NSTI).